eugkik/VBA-challenge/README.md

 Tickers and values for the greatest percent increase, greatest percent decrease, and greatest total volume will be output.

-The script will run for all worksheets in the workbook.
+The script will run on all worksheets in the workbook.